EdbMails EDB Recovery and Migration software

 3. After my initial migration, I have new emails in my source server.
 How do I migrate them again without duplicates?

-EdbMails supports incremental migration wherein, it will only migrate the new items that are created in the source server after the first full migration without creating any duplicate data on target server.
+Yes, EdbMails supports incremental migration, which ensures that only the new items created in the source server after the first full migration are migrated to the target server, without creating duplicates.

-In addition, to avoid complete re-scanning of the source mailboxes, you can apply the filter and include items based on your last migration date.
-You can access the include / exclude option under the 'Settings' menu as shown below.
+To avoid a complete re-scan of the source mailboxes, you can apply a filter and select items based on your last migration date.
+The option to include/exclude items can be found under the Settings menu, as shown below

 hidden msg